 11. The State Fair is a BIG deal

-The Minnesota State Fair originated in 1859 and is still going strong today.
-The fairgrounds cover 322 acres that come to life every summer for Minnesotans to gather and celebrate.
-Rides and exhibits are always anticipated, however, delicious food may be the biggest draw to the Minnesota State Fair.
-Don’t expect a fancy event: the fair is known for serving everything deep-fried and on a stick.
+The annual Minnesota State Fair originated in 1859, and the tradition is still going strong today.
+Over 322 acres of fairgrounds come to life each summer for Minnestons to gather and celebrate.
+Rides and exhibits are always anticipated, however, delicious food may be the biggest draw.
+Interestingly, the Minnesota State Fair is known for serving everything deep-fried and on a stick!

 12. The North Shore is sacred

 The North Shore is a stretch of land in Minnesota that borders one of the Great Lakes, Lake Superior.
 The area is brimming with outdoor activities and quaint towns to explore.
-Whether you’d like to move to the area or visit, be sure to check out this mile-by-mile list of things to do on the North Shore of Minnesota.
+Many flock to the area during fall, when the trees are brilliantly colored with changing leaves.
+Whether you’d like to visit or move to the area, be sure to check out this mile-by-mile list of things to do on the North Shore of Minnesota.

 13. We take burgers and beer seriously

-Picture a regular hamburger, but then as you bite into it, cheese oozes out from the center.
-This is a Juicy Lucy, and it’s a Minnesota staple.
-While everyone from out-of-state burger joints to at-home meal kits now boast this offering, Minnesotans lay claim to the invention.
-And once you’re a Minnesota resident, you’ll have to taste-test the offerings at Matt’s Bar and 5-8 Club, which have long been fighting over the title of Minnesota’s best Juicy Lucy.
+Picture a regular hamburger, but as you bite into it, cheese oozes out from the center.
+This is a Juicy (or Jucy) Lucy, and it’s a Minnesota staple.
+Once you’re a Minnesota resident, you’ll have to taste-test the offerings at Matt’s Bar and 5-8 Club, which have long been fighting over the title of Minnesota’s best Juicy Lucy.

-The burger scene has been well-established for decades, but the brewing industry has taken off over the last decade and is expanding well outside major centers like the Twin Cities.
+The burger scene has been well-established for decades, but the brewing industry has taken off over the last few years and is expanding well outside major centers like the Twin Cities.
 Even rural towns are beginning to add craft breweries on Main Street.
-Here are some of Minnesota’s favorite breweries to check out (one may be located in your next neighborhood!):
+Here are some of Minnesota’s favorite breweries to check out — one might be in your next neighborhood!

 - Fulton Beer in Minneapolis